The South of France after the Summer

 Some of the restaurants, so popular in the summer, have now been dismantled.
 A quirky rule states that if a restaurant on the beach is open for less than ten months of the year it must be taken down as soon as it closes for the season and rebuilt in the spring.
 Many of the restaurants’ staff have gone to work in the Caribbean, while others head off to work in the ski resorts of France, Switzerland and Italy.

-Théoule-sur-Mer has changed from a bustling holiday resort to a calm seaside town
+Théoule-sur-Mer is now a calm seaside town